 Zoning.
 Depending upon where you live, zoning may be a factor in whether you’re even allowed to build a barndo.
 As a first step, check with local zoning and building departments for relevant codes.
 Some areas don’t allow “residential” in the same structure as animals, and some require commercial firesuppression systems that can increase costs.

 Buying land.
-Clearing land and adding electrical and water sources can be expensive.
+Clearing land and adding electrical and water sources can be expensive but worth it.
 Financing can also be delicate, since many banks don’t consider barndo projects “conventional” for financing.
 Find a local banker who can think of creative financing options to work around FHA and farm credit/ agricultural restrictions; FHA programs generally do not finance agricultural projects, and farm credit programs don’t list residential builds within guidelines.

 Insurance.
 Traditional policies generally don’t cover the bases needed for a barndo project.
-Find a local broker who can work with you to create a policy that works for you.
+Find a local broker who can work with you to create a policy, like home insurance Australia, that works for you.